Gear Reviews5 min readJanuary 15, 2026

 The Future of Fishing Technology

 LiDAR is just the beginning.
-Combined with AI species identification, GPS logging, and weather data, apps like CatchVault are creating a comprehensive digital fishing journal that was impossible just a few years ago.
+Combined with AI species identification, optional GPS logging, and weather data, CatchVault is creating a comprehensive digital fishing journal that was impossible just a few years ago.
 Every catch becomes a data point that helps you understand fish behavior and improve your skills.

 Ready to Fish Smarter?